 Reframing How We Think of Nature: This thoroughly interactive understanding of reality accounts for what we call matter in some contexts and what we call mind in other contexts (more below), for what we call causation in some contexts and what we call freedom in other contexts (more below), even for what we call things/substances in some contexts and what we call properties in other contexts (things and properties are somewhat repeatable ways of newly interacting—”eddies in the constant flux of process“).
 This also accounts for the evolution of complexity through natural selection.
 Natural selection results directly from the self-selective, relationship involving the all-inclusive way of newly interacting with all less inclusive ways.
 There is no need for an external designer, nothing beyond this newly self-selective interactivity, since interactivity is, you could say, already beyond itself.
 There are no gaps either.
 But there is a version of what Lutheran theologian Dietrich Bonhoeffer famously called the “beyond in the midst of our life” (more here).
 Bonhoeffer was speaking of God.
 But in process thought, with or without mentioning God, this ever-present “beyond” involves all that is concretely right here, right now, which is always immeasurably more than the abstract, semi-repeatable patterns popularly equated with nature.
-As Catherine Keller would say, nature itself is “apophatically entangled.”
+(Catherine Keller calls this apophatic entanglement: “a full ontological relationalism [wherein] uncertainty, the apophatic, the unknowable [is] built into the elemental fabric of the universe.”)
 Transcendence is everywhere, without exception, naturally.

 Reframing How We Think of God: Again, reality constantly engages us as an ensemble of ways of newly interacting, one way being uniquely all-inclusive.
 This accounts for what is happening when past and present God-worshipers (like me) speak of their experienced, interpersonal-like relationship with God (more here, here, here and here).
 In prayer and contemplation they are at least dimly aware of themselves as less inclusive, newly interactive “parts” intimately interacting (“dialoguing”) with the all-inclusive way of newly interacting.
 They analogically attribute immeasurably greater versions of awareness, empathy, responsiveness, purposefulness, love, etc., to this all-inclusive way, because these are taken to be among the most inclusive ways of newly interacting on the worshipers’ level.
 (I say “analogically” where others say “metaphorically” or “symbolically” because there’s no complete consensus on what the differences among these terms are supposed to be.
 As the Roman Catholic Church acknowledged in 1215CE, any analogy for God says more about what God isn’t like than what God is like, though the similarity, however different, is still experienced as somehow real.
 How is that different from a metaphor or symbol?)
 The interaction is experienced as somehow “I/You-ish,” not just “I/It-ish,” as Martin Buber might say, and it is the interpersonal-like character of this interaction, more than any other characteristic (like alleged omnipotence), that makes using the term “God” eminently fitting.
 There is nothing unreasonable about this, not if to be real is to be a way of newly interacting.
 It would instead be unreasonable to object to this.
 But note: The God reportedly experienced by process theists has nothing to do with an uncaused, all-controlling being “outside” the universe.
 They regard the very idea of such a being as incoherent and thus not even an hypothesis we could consistently entertain, much lest test.
 In a way, then, they go further than Richard Dawkins’s claim that there “almost certainly” is no such being.
 [See Dawkins, The God Delusion (Boston: Houghton Mifflin, 2008).]
 If to be real is to be a way of newly interacting, then belief in such a being is not “almost certainly” false, but necessarily false.
 But so what?
 That alleged being is not the all-inclusive way of newly interacting that process theists claim to experience intimately in interpersonal-like terms.